saju10/saju10.github.io/README.md

-# Senior Unity Game Developer
+# Unity Game Developer

 ## PROFESSIONAL SUMMARY

-Focused and detail-oriented Unity developer with **9+ years of experience** in **AR, VR, mobile, and PC game development**.
+Focused and detail-oriented Unity developer with **9+ years of experience** in **mobile, AR, VR and PC game development**.
 Experienced in building **2D & 3D games**, casino games, VR simulations, and AR applications with strong problem-solving and performance optimization skills.

 ---